-Esler, Stephens & Buckley, LLP is a limited liability partnership composed of Michael J. Esler, John W. Stephens and Kim T. Buckley.
+Esler, Stephens & Buckley, LLP is a limited liability partnership composed of Michael J. Esler, John W. Stephens and Kim T. Buckley (recently retired partner emeritus).
 The Firm has a diverse, multi-jurisdiction practice in the areas of complex business litigation (trial and appellate work), antitrust, public utility law, real estate litigation, intellectual property (patent litigation, copyrights, trade secrets and trademarks), business and nonprofit corporations, condemnation law, toxic torts, environmental law, securities fraud on behalf of investors, accounting malpractice and oppression of minority shareholders.

 The Firm’s practice is unusually sophisticated and varied for a firm of its size, as the list of reported cases (see “Achievements”) attests.
 The Firm’s lawyers have the highest rating attainable from Martindale-Hubbell (A-V), and all three partners are Oregon “Super Lawyers.”
 Mike Esler was honored by Best Lawyers in America as Portland's “Lawyer of the Year” in securities litigation for 2012, and recently was invited to join the elite International Society of Barristers.

 The Firm's clients are diverse, reflecting the Firm's practice.
 The range includes large companies such as Pacific Seafood, Honeywell and Northwest Natural Gas and government entities like TriMet, the City of Bend, and the City of West Linn, to smaller regional businesses (Ochoco Lumber Company, Pewag Chain, Hallco Manufacturing), nonprofits (American Diabetes Association-Oregon Affiliate, Inc, Eckankar) and on trademark matters, Mary's Woods at Marylhurst, and restaurants like the former San Francisco landmark restaurant, Stars, celebrity chef Bradley Ogden's newest restaurants – Funky Chicken, Hops & Harvest and Ogden's Pour Society, and Portland's own super chef David Machado's spectacular new rooftop restaurant Altabira.

 The Firm represents many individuals as well, from CEOs, NBA players and highly regarded chefs, to hundreds of investors from all walks of life who have been victimized in some of the Northwest's biggest frauds, like Capital Consultants, Pac Equities, Sunwest, Willamette Development Services, the Grifphon/Sasquatch hedge funds and Berjac.